va3wam/va3wam.github.io/_pages/components.md

 toc: true

 ---
-The following are common components that are used in the circuitry of VA3WAM projects.
+The following development boards are commonly used components in the prototype circuitry of our projects.

 ## ESP32
 <img src="/assets/images/huzzah32.jpg" alt="ESP32" height="100" width="100">